zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 * ***Simplification*** of ongoing operational support team processes

 The documents in this github repository are worked examples of how to implement CDC components in heterogeneous environments and configure them to work together.
-The magic sauce in a successful CDC project is finding a way to streamline the operational support processes for efficient devops after the initial deployment.
+The magic sauce for a successful CDC project is finding a way to streamline the operational support processes for efficient devops after the initial deployment.

+Neale Armstrong, IBM Australia, April 2023. neale.armstrong@au1.ibm.com